ToxPuro/astaroth/README.md

 (see [LICENCE.txt](LICENCE.md)).
 For contributing guidelines, see [Contributing](CONTRIBUTING.md).

+## Getting started
+* For a hello world example for physical simulations see `samples/advection-example`
 ## System Requirements
 * An NVIDIA GPU with support for compute capability 3.0 or higher (Kepler architecture or newer)